na-na-hi/renget/archive/characterprovider.md

 This text includes:
 **General explanation of LLMs** - likening to a sophisticated version of T9 that can predict entire sentences and paragraphs instead of just words.

 **Temperature** - which fine-tunes the AI's randomness.
-A high temperature value results in more random and creative outputs, while a lower one makes responses more focused and predictable.
+A high-temperature value produces more random and creative outputs, while a lower one makes responses more focused and predictable.

 **Top-P and Top-K** - they influence how the model selects words for its responses based on their rankings and cumulative probability, respectively.
 Temperature and top-p comparative analysis

 **Frequency penalty and Presence penalty** - parameters that fine-tune the AI's novelty and repetition in its responses.
 High values for these parameters ensure more unique and varied responses but could affect the coherence of the AI's outputs in prolonged conversations.

-This text serves as an introductory guide to understanding LLM parameters while making recommendations for achieving optimal results during roleplay chats.
+This text is an introductory guide to understanding LLM parameters while making recommendations for achieving optimal results during roleplay chats.
 I recommend you read this all.

-> Some of my prompts might not fit these rules, because I didn't know them back then.
+> Some of my prompts might not fit these rules because I didn't know them then.
 But don't worry, I'll include some recommendations for you on how to fix them.

 **Default values for ChatGPT API, Chat completion** ([source](https://platform.openai.com/docs/api-reference/chat/create#chat/create-temperature)):
 Temperature: 1